david6p2/Ultravisual/README.md

 ##Instructions

-Just clone and run it on Xcode 7.3.1
+Just clone and run it on Xcode 8 because it has been updated to Swift 3.